zoontek/react-native-permissions/README.md

 Request notifications permission status and get notifications settings values.

 You cannot request notifications permissions on Windows.
 Disabling or enabling notifications can only be done through the App Settings.
-You cannot request notifications permissions on Android. `requestNotifications` is the same than `checkNotifications` on this platform.
+`requestNotifications` is iOS-only.
+To request notifications permissions on Android, use `request(PERMISSIONS.ANDROID.POST_NOTIFICATIONS)`

 ```ts
 // only used on iOS